Melanie Martinez: 2012–2014: Breakthrough with The Voice and Dollhouse EP

-2013–2014: Dollhouse

 After the show, Martinez began working independently on original material, which she says she spent the majority of 2013 writing.
 She released her debut single, "Dollhouse", on February 9, 2014.
 She later compared the song's story to Edward Scissorhands, saying "[It's] the perfect home with the perfect lawn and they all look the same.
 But behind each house there's a screwed up group of people who are hiding behind wealth and perfection."
 Martinez also released a music video for the track, which was fan-funded by an Indiegogo page created by Martinez, and hair, makeup, and shooting were all done by friends of hers.
 The song was produced and cowritten by NYC songwriting duo Kinetics & One Love.

-On April 7, 2014, Martinez signed to Atlantic Records and announced she would tour.
-She released her debut EP, Dollhouse, on May 19, 2014.
-The only single from the EP, "Carousel", was also certified gold by the Recording Industry Association of America (RIAA), and featured in a preview for FX's miniseries American Horror Story: Freak Show.
-The song reached number nine on the Alternative Digital Songs chart.
-A video for the track was also released.
+On April 7, 2014, Martinez signed to Atlantic Records and released her debut EP, Dollhouse, a month later on May 19, 2014.
+The only single from the EP, "Carousel", reached number nine on the Alternative Digital Songs chart, was certified gold by the RIAA, and featured in a preview for FX's miniseries American Horror Story: Freak Show.
+She promoted the EP with the Dollhouse Tour which lasted from June 2014 to March 2015.

-2015–2017: Cry Baby

-On June 1, 2015, Martinez released the single "Pity Party", which was certified gold by the RIAA, and the chorus of which samples Lesley Gore's "It's My Party".
-On July 10, 2015, Martinez released the album's second single "Soap".
-The official music video has over thirty million views on YouTube.
-It reached number twelve on the Alternative Digital Songs chart, and number sixteen on the Pop Digital Songs chart.
-"Sippy Cup" followed on July 31, followed by the album fourteen days later.
-Cry Baby was released on August 14, 2015, to moderate critical acclaim.
-The album debuted at number 6 on the Billboard 200.
-Martinez released a Christmas-themed single, "Gingerbread Man", in December 2015.
-She initially released the song on SoundCloud on December 21, 2015, as a "gift for her fans", but later released the track on iTunes in January 2016 as a single.
-The music video of her song "Cry Baby" was released on March 14, 2016.
-The karaoke-style music video for "Alphabet Boy", which Martinez directed, was released on June 2, 2016.
-Martinez released double feature videos for "Soap" and "Training Wheels" together, as well as "Tag, You're It" and "Milk and Cookies."